Multiplicity Results for Mixed Local Nonlocal Equations With Indefinite Concave-Convex Type Nonlinearity: Introduction

-Coming back to the mixed local-nonlocal operators, a Brezis-Nirenberg-type result for mixed local-nonlocal linear operator (i.e. $p=q=2$) was explored in \cite{BDVV22b}.
-The necessary and sufficient conditions ensuring the existence of a unique positive weak solution for certain sublinear Dirichlet problems, governed by mixed local-nonlocal quasilinear operator (i.e. $p=q$), were established in \cite{BMV24}.
-In a related direction, Da Silva et al. \cite{DFV24} employed a combination of variational and topological methods to investigate the existence and multiplicity of nontrivial solutions to problems driven by $\fp + \fps$ with a nonlinearity of the form $ f(x,u) = \lambda |u|^{q-2} u + |u|^{\pt-2} u $, where the parameter $\lambda$ is real, and $q$ may be sublinear, linear, or subcritical.
-Furthermore, Biagi et al. \cite{BV24} recently established the existence of at least two positive weak solutions for a singular and critical semilinear elliptic problem involving a mixed local-nonlocal operator, in the spirit of \cite{Hai03}.
-In another contribution, Biagi and Vecchi \cite{BV24b} analyzed mixed local-nonlocal critical semilinear elliptic problems with a sublinear perturbation of the form $ -\Delta + \varepsilon(-\Delta)^s = \lambda u^p + u^{2_* - 1} $ under zero Dirichlet boundary conditions, where $ 0 < p < 1 $, $ \varepsilon \in (0,1] $, and $ \lambda > 0 $.
-Their work demonstrates the existence of a second positive weak solution for the concave-convex type problem for semilinear mixed local nonlocal problem, following the spirit of \cite{ABC94}.
-Building on the aforementioned works, we aim to investigate the existence and multiplicity of solutions for quasilinear elliptic equations involving the nonhomogeneous mixed local-nonlocal operator \(\fp+\fqs\) in the presence of indefinite concave–convex nonlinearities.
-A distinctive feature of our main results is that the functions \(a(x)\) and \(b(x)\) are allowed to change sign.
-Even in the purely local case, this prevents us from using the well-known nonquadraticity condition introduced by Costa–Magalhães \cite{CM94}.
-Notably, the nonlinear operator under consideration lacks homogeneity, posing a substantial challenge in the analysis of elliptic problems.
-To the best of our knowledge, our result remains novel even in the special cases where \( p = q = 2 \) or \( a(x) \equiv b(x) \equiv 1 \).
+Returning to mixed local-nonlocal operators, a Brezis-Nirenberg-type result for the mixed local-nonlocal linear operator (i.e., \( p = q = 2 \)) was explored in \cite{BDVV22b}.
+The necessary and sufficient conditions for the existence of a unique positive weak solution to certain sublinear Dirichlet problems governed by a mixed local-nonlocal quasilinear operator (i.e., when \( p = q \)) were established in \cite{BMV24}.
+In a related direction, \cite{DFV24} employed a combination of variational and topological methods to study the existence and multiplicity of nontrivial solutions to problems driven by \( \fp + \fps \), where the nonlinearity is given by \( f(x,u) = \lambda |u|^{q-2} u + |u|^{\pt-2} u \), with \( \lambda \) being a real parameter and \( q \) possibly sublinear, linear, or subcritical.
+Furthermore, \cite{BV24} recently proved the existence of at least two positive weak solutions for a singular and critical semilinear elliptic problem involving a mixed local-nonlocal operator, in the spirit of \cite{Hai03}.
+A mixed local-nonlocal critical semilinear elliptic problem with a sublinear perturbation, given by \( -\Delta u + \varepsilon(-\Delta)^s u = \lambda u^p + u^{2_* - 1} \) under zero Dirichlet boundary conditions, where \( 0 < p < 1 \), \( \varepsilon \in (0,1] \), and \( \lambda > 0 \), was analyzed in \cite{BV24b}.
+Their work establishes the existence of a second positive weak solution for a concave-convex type semilinear mixed local-nonlocal problem, following the spirit of \cite{ABC94}.